 We have the same DNA

-An extension of their team, only better looking
+An extension of their own team, only less cool

 That I won’t do something important

 My Antonia by Willa Cather – captures the transition from young and innocent to old and jaded

 Warren, Vermont – especially in the late summer

 Before noon: Coffee.
 After 6pm: wine.
 12pm-6pm: is like a desert